 What do we mean by dysphagia supports?

-Dysphagia is the medical word for when you find it hard to or can’t swallow.
-It can mean you have trouble eating, drinking or swallowing daily.
+Dysphagia is the medical term for when you find it hard to, or can’t, swallow.
+It can mean you have trouble eating, drinking or swallowing on a daily basis.

 Anyone of any age may experience dysphagia, including young children.
-You are more likely to experience dysphagia if your disability affects your brain, spinal cord or nervous system.
+You’re more likely to experience dysphagia if your disability affects your brain, spinal cord or nervous system.

 • low-cost assistive technology – this means equipment, technology, or devices to help you eat and drink